Bella-aa/bake-it-patisserie/README.md

 1. Logo

-- the logo for BAKE IT PATISSERIE is located ontop of the home page on the far left of the navigation bar
+- The logo for BAKE IT PATISSERIE is located ontop of the home page on the far left of the navigation bar

 2. Navigation